junzhaohu/project/final project outline.md

 Final Project  Junzhao Hu
 ========================================================
-Topic Name: About the flight data of Dallas/Fort Worth Airport (DFW).
+Topic Name: Flight data of Dallas/Fort Worth Airport (DFW).

 Below is the link for the data, I downloaded data for  November and December of 2013.

+**Links:**
+* [http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time]

 I am interested in several things:

-1 Is there a day of the week/ time of day effect on departure or arrival delays
+1 Is there a day of the week/ time of day effect on departure or arrival delays for the flights

 2 Which airports cancel or delay the most from Dallas/Fort Worth Airport (DFW).

-3 Which Carrier delays or cancels most.
+3 Which Carrier delays or cancels most flights.

-4 What kind of factors affect the delay time of the flight(like distance,depart time, arrive time)
+4 What kind of factors affect the delay time of the flights(like distance,depart time, arrive time)

 5 What's the main reason for the delay and cancelation.

-**Links:**
-* [http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time]

 We used the following packages in this lab report: